Commencement: June 6, 2014

 If you are seated with an unobstructed view of the stage, you will be able to take a photograph from your seat.
 Otherwise, you will want to be sure to order a professional photograph or dvd.
 There is not a designated area at the front of the court where photos can be taken.
 Further, guests are not permitted to stand in chairs or in the aisles at any time, both for reasons of safety and because to do so would block the views of others.
 We strongly recommend the professional photographs and videos.

 Yes!
-For about an hour after Commencement, the stage, flowers, and MIT seal will remain in place so that families may take photos together.
+For about 2 hours after Commencement, the stage, flowers, and MIT seal will remain in place so that families may take photos together.
 A line forms on the left.
 Please work quickly so that everyone who wants photos has a chance to take them.
 The campus, including Killian Court, is in use all weekend for Reunion and community activities; preparations for those events resume after Commencement.

 Light refreshment and snacks will be available for purchase within Killian Court.
 Please visit the Information Tent for more detail on campus facilities that may be open that day.